stevexenios/INSIGHT_DAPSE/README.md

 ## Pipeline

 ## Interfaces
 I used docker for the setup.
 The `.yml` are the ones I used to set up the UIs.
 The `land.yml` and `landdop-docker-compose.yml` were good, but it's much better to have the `lenses.yml`, which is essentially landoop+.
 ### Kafka Manager UI and Kafka Topics UI
 Setup using `interfaces\kafka-manager-docker-compose.yml` and `interfaces\kafka-topics-ui-docker-compose.yml`.
 ![Kafka-Topics](./images/tp.png)

 ### Zoonavigator UI
 Setup using `interfaces\zoonavigator-docker-compose.yml`
 ![Zoonavigator](./images/zn.png)

 ### Lenses io UI
 Setup using `interfaces\lenses.yml`
 ![ls](./images/ls.png)

+### Other considerations
+These are other alternatives to the UI's above, and they are somewhat much easier to work with since they don't necessarily involve too much manual configuration of your cluster.
+#### 1. Confluent Cloud
+#### 2. Amazon MSK
+#### 3. Confluent Platform installation using ansible

+The only reason I was adamant to use them was because of the hourly charge for running and maintaining a cluster, together with other unforseen charges.

 ## Python